tomoconnor/blog.devopstom.com/hugoblog/content/posts/replacing-aws-nat-gateways-with-freebsd-nat-instances/index.md

 In the original configuration, three AWS NAT Gateways were deployed, one in each public subnet across three Availability Zones.
 Each private subnet route table contained a default route pointing to the NAT Gateway in the same AZ.
 This design preserved AZ locality, avoided cross-AZ data transfer charges, and limited failure impact to a single zone.

-The cost of this configuration was approximately £140 per month for the NAT Gateways alone, excluding per-gigabyte data processing charges.
 For workloads with modest and predictable outbound traffic, this represented a high fixed cost that scaled poorly relative to actual usage.

 ### Replacement architecture: NAT instances on FreeBSD